YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## The Hubble Horizon

-Maybe the most famous, it describe the distance at which galaxies recessed at the speed of light.
-The physical distance to a galaxy is given by:
+The Hubble Horizon is the most known and easily understandable type cosmological horizon.
+It is actually the one we disccued in introduction, describing the distance at which galaxies recessed at the speed of light.
+To every point of the universe one can associate a Hubble sphere delimited by this horizon.
+Beyond this horizon, it is de facto impossible to receive any signal and thus observe any galaxy.
+As we discussed already, the physical distance from the origin (say earth) to a galaxy is given by:

 $$
 d = a(t)\chi
 $$

-So the recession velocity is
+The recession velocity is given by its time derivative

 $$
 v = \frac{\text{d}d}{\mathrm{dt}} = \dot{a}\chi = aH\chi